BoiseCodeWorks/BlackJack/README.md

 There are card PNG images in the 'img' folder with filenames that match the card text.
 For example, the Ace of Spades card text is 'AS' and the card image is 'AS.png'.

 There is also a card back image file named 'back.png'.

+A links to Bootstrap and Font Awesome are already in index.html.